Can You Draft & File Your Own Consent Order?

-A financial consent order will be necessary to sell or transfer property as well as if you want to share your pensions following a divorce.
+A financial order will be necessary to sell or transfer property as well as if you want to share your pensions following a divorce.

 You can also get maintenance orders for a spouse or children written into the order, so it can be enforced if the maintenance is not paid.

 One of the main reasons why couples obtain a financial order is because it will stop either spouse from attempting to claim more money or assets at a later date.

 Knowing that all financial ties are severed moving forward gives both parties peace of mind.